 Here’s the answers to some of the most commonly asked questions about the Lowchen, the Little Lion Dog.
+The Lowchen is an excellent nonshedding small dog that is incredibly robust.
+Some people may use the term hypoallergenic to describe them, though a better description is nonshedding.

 Where did Lowchen originate?
 What is Lowchen history?
 There are many theories on how the breed originated, and most of the theories share the theme that Lowchen were developed in the same family as Maltese, Bichon, and Poodles during the pre-Renassiance period.
 These theories were pieced together histories going back to the 1500’s with writings that were found, paintings, and stories that were passed down through the generations.
 It wasn’t until the mid-1850’s when formal dog shows began that there was documentation of breeds and pedigrees.
 Dr. Walthier and Madame Bennert were one of the early figures in Lowchen history who brought the breed back from near extinction.
 This is when we start to see the more codified documentation of pedigrees in the breed.